nham/wabbo/blog/2014/22aug_on_bananas.md

     }
 ```

-I tried many examples and they all worked!
+Answer: it seems to work!
+I tried all of the erroneous examples I had found and they all came out correct.
 Bug fixed?
 Well, not quite, because "I don't understand what this code does, but I adapted it from another implementation and it seems to work" does not inspire confidence.
 I wanted to understand at least a little bit about where it came from.

 Going back to the paper, we can find this pseudocode on p.
 670: